nus-cs2103-AY2122S2/ip/docs/README.md

 All tasks in tasklist are listed out in index order based on when they were added.

-Due to limitations, only some tasks can be listed out.

 To see all your tasks, make sure you have the following file created in the directory: C:/repos/ip/data/tasks.txt.
 Then click on the menubar and go to help -> my tasks.
 This will open a file